All Products

 In this example, the following applications are deployed: spring-cloud-a (Application A), spring-cloud-b (Application B), spring-cloud-c (Application C), nacos-server, and spring-cloud-zuul.
 The nacos-server application is deployed as a registry and the spring-cloud-zuul application is deployed as an ingress application.
 The applications are called in the following order: spring-cloud-zuul -> spring-cloud-a -> spring-cloud-b -> spring-cloud-c.

 The spring-cloud-zuul application handles the default 100 QPS and additional 10 QPS for requests that are attached with the x-mse-tag: gray header.
 This header is a built-in canary header in MSE.
-If the x-mse-tag: gray header is attached after Microservices Governance is activated and the agent is installed, requests attached with this header are automatically routed to downstream nodes that are tagged with gray.
+If requests are attached with the x-mse-tag: gray header after Microservices Governance is activated and the agent is installed, the requests attached with this header are automatically routed to downstream nodes that are tagged with gray.
 You can replace gray with the tag values of other nodes based on your business requirements.

 • Yet Another Markup Language (YAML) code for the spring-cloud-zuul ingress application